Are you an adviser? Go to Unbiased Pro

 Here’s how to go about running a business from home.

-You just need to make sure that you have the necessary permissions for the type of work you are doing, that it isn't causing a nuisance for your neighbours or anti-social in any way, and most importantly that you are paying any necessary business rates (if applicable).
+You just need to ensure you have the necessary permissions for the type of work you are doing, that it isn't causing a nuisance for your neighbours and, most importantly, you are paying any necessary business rates.

-Many businesses, particularly those that are small and web-based, will not require any special permissions or cause any social issues, and may not require you to pay business rates.
+Many businesses, particularly those that are small and web-based, will not require special permissions or cause any social issues and may not require you to pay business rates.

-Some businesses may not be appropriate to run from a residential property, such as those that generate waste materials that may be hazardous to health, or cause excessive noise levels.
+Some businesses may not be appropriate to run from a residential property, such as those that generate waste materials that may be hazardous to health or cause excessive noise.

 Where should I start with a home-based business?

 Even if you deliver online services, consider if your home is properly set up for them.
-For instance, poor broadband in your area might limit your ability to transfer large files easily.
+For instance, poor broadband in your area might limit your ability to transfer large files quickly.

 Similar questions apply if you’ll be handling physical products of any sort.